 About

-I am a Senior Lecturer at the Department of Government, University of Essex.
+I am an Associate Professor at the Department of Government, University of Essex.
 I was awarded a PhD from University College London (UCL) in 2019.

-My research has been supported by the UK’s Engineering and Physical Sciences Research Council (EPSRC), the Leverhulme Trust, and the International Organization for Migration (IOM).
-Since January 2021, I am co-Investigator on a Economic and Social Research Council (ESRC) Research Methods Development Grant titled: “The Diffusion of Development: Extending RCTs with Agent-Based Modelling to Understand Spillovers of Development Interventions.”
+My research has been supported by the UK’s Engineering and Physical Sciences Research Council (EPSRC), the Leverhulme Trust, and the International Organization for Migration (IOM) and the Economic and Social Research Council (ESRC).
+Since August 2025, I am Primary Investigator on an IOM grant to evaluate livelihoods projects for returnees from Algeria, and local and migrant youth in Egypt.

 Research